The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 Functional & Integrative Medicine

 For decades, cholesterol has been cast as the primary villain behind heart disease.
-However, this framing oversimplifies cardiovascular biology and does not reflect how atherosclerosis actually develops.
+However, this framing oversimplifies cardiovascular biology and does not accurately reflect how atherosclerosis and heart disease actually develop.

 Cholesterol is a vital substance the body depends on continuously.
 It is required for: